-Electronic spreadsheets have become an essential management tool.
-Throughout this text there are references to Microsoft's Excel spreadsheet software program.
+${f E}^{ m lectronic\ spreadsheets\ have\ become\ an}$ this book there are references to Microsoft's Excel spreadsheet software program.
 Although Excel is just a tool rather than conceptual accounting material, we take time to discuss it because of its pervasive and critical use throughout the health care management setting.
-If you are already a user of Excel, or of one of the competing spreadsheet programs, such as the spreadsheet programs in Google Documents ("Sheets") or Open Office, we suggest skipping this chapter as it provides only a basic introduction.
+If you are already a user of Excel, or of one of the competing spreadsheet programs, such as the spreadsheet programs in Google Documents or Open Office, we suggest skipping this chapter as it provides only a basic introduction.
 For newcomers to electronic spreadsheet programs, the goal of this chapter is to quickly provide a foundation for the use of spreadsheets.
-After reading this chapter, you should be able to read spreadsheets prepared by others, work on the templates provided with this text, and create basic spreadsheets of your own.
+After reading this chapter, you should be able to read spreadsheets prepared by others, work on the templates provided with this book, and create basic spreadsheets of your own.